-Presentation: Losec capsules containing 20mg omeprazole.
-In oesophagitis.
-Symptom relief is rapid, and the majority of patients are healed after 4 Adults (including elderly).
+Presentation: Lose capsules containing 20mg omeprazole.
+Indications: Healing of erosive reflux oesophagitis.
+Symptom relief is rapid, and the majority of patients are healed after 4 weeks.
+Dosage Adults (including elderly).
 20mg once daily, given for 4 weeks.
-For these patients no the initial course, healing usually occurs during a further 4 weeks treat in a dose of 40mg once daily in patients with reflux oesophagics in usually occurred within 8 weeks.
-Long-term maintenance treatment.
+For those patients not fully healed after the initial course, healing usually occurs during a further 4 weeks treatment.
+Losec has also been used in a dose of 40mg once daily in patients with reflux oesophagitis refractory to other therapy.
+Healing usually occurred within 8 weeks.
+Long-term maintenance treatment with Losec is not recommended.
 Children: There is no experience of the use of Losec in children.
-Adjustment is not required.
-Patients with severe liver disease should not required.
-Contra-indications, Warnings, etc: No known contra-indications to gastric ulcer is suspected, the possibility of malignancy should be excluded before treatment with Losec is instituted, as treatment may alleviate symptoms and delay diagnosis.
+Impaired renal or bepatic function.
+Children: There is no expenience of the use of Losec in children.
+Impaired render or begant junctions: Adjustment is not required.
+Patients with severe liver disease should not require more than 20mg Losec daily.
+Contra-indications, Warnings, etc: No known contra-indications to the use of Losec.
+When gastric ulcer is suspected, the possibility of malignancy should be excluded before treatment with Losec is instituted, as treatment may alleviate symptoms and delay diagnosis.
 Avoid in pregnancy unless there is no safer alternative.
 Breast feeding should be discontinued if the use of Losec is considered essential.
 Losec is well tolerated.
-Nausea, headache, diarrhoes, constipation and flatulence have been reported Losec is well tolerated.
-Nausea, headache, diarrhoea, constipation and flatusence nave neem reported but are rare.
+Nausea, headache, diarrhoea, constipation and flatulence have been reported by the great state of the patients.
+These events have usually been mild and but are rare.
 Skin rashes have occurred in a few patients.
 These events have usually been mild and transient and there has been no consistent relationship with treatment.
-Logec can delay the elimination of diazepam, phenytoin and warfarin.
-Monitoring of patients receiving warfarin or phenytoin is recommended and a reduction of warfarin or phenytoin dose may be necessary when omeprazole is omeprazole-Astra 20 mg once a day No evidence of an interaction with theophylline, propranolol or antacids.
-Animal in ECL-cell hyperplasia and carcinoids, localised to the oxyntic mucosa, have been These changes have been related to sustained hypergastrinaemia. const changes have been observed in patients treated continuously for periods the patients treated continuously for periods the patients treated continuously for periods the patients of the ceuticals Ltd., Home Park, Kings Langley, Hens WD4 8DH. ark S et al. Scand.
+Losec can delay the elimination of diazepam, phenytoin and warfarin.
+Monitoring of patients receiving warfarin or phenytoin is recommended and a reduction of warfarin or phenytoin dose may be necessary when omeprazole is added to treatment.
+No evidence of an interaction with theophylline, propranolol or antacids.
+Animal Toxicology: Gastric ECL-cell hyperplasia and carcinoids, localised to the oxyntic mucosa, have been observed in life-long studies in rats.
+These changes have been related to sustained hypergastrinaemia No treatment related mucosal changes have been observed in patients treated continuously for periods No treatment related mucosal changes have been observed in patients treated continuously for periods up to 4 years.
+Pharmaceutical Precautions: Use within one month of opening.
+Replace cap firmly after use.
+Dispense in original containers.
+Legal Category: POM.
+Package Quantities and Basic NHS Cost: Bottles of 5 capsules, £6.49; Bottles of 28 capsules, £36.36.
+Product Licence Number: PL0017/0238.
+Product Licence Holder: Astra Pharmaceuticals Ltd., Home Park, Kings Langley, Herts WD4 8DH.
+Reference: 1.
+Sandmark S et al. Scand.
 J Gastroenterol.
 1988; 23: 625-32

 ASTRA

-Por further information please contact.

-Astra Pharmaceuticals Ltd

-Telephone: (0923) 266191 Lose
+For further information please contact.
+Astra Pharmaceuticals Ltd Telephone: (0923) 266191

 Losec is a registered trade mark

-LEADERSHIP

-THE QUALITIES OF

 Experience

 Unique among foam treatments, Colifoam has over 12 years of proven efficacy and safety in clinical practice.

 Trust

-Equally as effective as steroid enemas,^{1,2}

-Colifoam is well documented and is

-the most prescribed topical treatment3 for ulcerative colitis.
+Equally as effective as steroid enemas,^{1,2} Colifoam is well documented and is the most prescribed topical treatment3 for ulcerative colitis.